OrdinaNederland/mvc10-workshop/README.md

 }
 ```

-2) Let's now add BeanValidation to the game: 2.1) Make sure that the parameter is validated:
+2) Let's now add BeanValidation to the game.

+2.1) Make sure that the parameter is validated:

 ```java
 @POST